 The pressure to be dominant and in control can lead to unhealthy power dynamics and hinder the formation of equal and fulfilling relationships.
 Hence, breaking the cycle of toxic masculinity and developing a positive one is crucial in modern-day society.

-Positive masculinity is a concept that challenges traditional notions of what it means to be a man.
+Positive masculinity challenges traditional notions of what it means to be a man.
 It promotes healthy and non-toxic expressions of masculinity, encouraging individuals to embrace their emotions, prioritize relationships, and reject harmful behaviors.

 We encounter boys and men with positive masculinity every day, whether it's in our personal relationships or in society.
 By promoting and embracing these values, we can break the cycle of toxic masculinity and create a more inclusive and respectful world for all individuals.